 - If you’re cooking for 6+ people, you may want to add a third chicken breast or two chicken thighs.

-- If the sauce is too spicy, stir a dollop of sour cream or plain greek yogurt into the sauce or serve with a dollop on the side.
+- If the sauce is too spicy, stir a dollop of sour cream or greek yogurt into the sauce or serve with a dollop of cilantro lime yogurt sauce on the side.